mkelley/jwst-comets/astrometry/README.md

 ## Notes

 From Bryan Hilbert (2022 July 28):
-> I wrote long ago to calculate the total exposure time of a frame: https://github.com/spacetelescope/mirage/blob/master/mirage/utils/utils.py#L93
+> [A function] I wrote long ago to calculate the total exposure time of a frame: https://github.com/spacetelescope/mirage/blob/master/mirage/utils/utils.py#L93
 >
 > The function can also be used to calculated the exposure time for each pixel, with a little modification.
 The 251ms you mentioned is made up of a 12 pixel (120 microsec) overhead associated with each row (colpad in the equation), plus a 1-row (512+12 pixel, 5240 microsec) overhead at the end of the frame.
 There's also a further 10 microsecond overhead at the end of the frame before moving on to the next.